The Acceptance Trivia Night theme this year is “Celebrating Australiana”

 If you cannot attend but wish some special names to be remembered on the night, please email firstname.lastname@example.org.

-Acceptance Sydney would like to invite to you to join us and the Newtown Parish in our our annual Christmas event.
-This year we will celebrate the season of Advent with a Celebration of the Sacrament of Reconciliation and Benediction with a gospel reflection and Christmas carols, followed by a light supper.
+Acceptance Sydney would like to invite to you to join us and the Newtown Parish for our annual Christmas event.
+This year we will celebrate the season of Advent with beautiful Christmas Carols and a Mass focusing on the meaning of Christmas, followed by a light supper.

 In preparation for Easter, please join us and the Newtown parish in a Lenten Reconciliation Service.
 This service will replace the usual Friday night Mass at 8pm.